 5.10 Indemnification.
 CONTRACTOR, for itself, and its successors in interest, if any, agrees to indemnify and save harmless AGENCY, its officers, employees, and agents, from claim, suit, liability including without limitation, those for personal injury (including death) or damage to property, or action made or brought against AGENCY, its officers, employees, and agents, for any injuries or damages resulting from or caused by the acts of CONTRACTOR, or its officers, employees, and agents, in the performance of any work and the rendering of any service provided for under this AGREEMENT.
 Indemnification under this Section shall include all attorneys' fees and other expenses incurred by AGENCY, its officers, employees, and agents, in the course of the defense of any such claim, suit, or action.

 5.11 Entirety of AGREEMENT.
-This AGREEMENT constitutes the entire agreement between the parties relating to the subject of this AGREEMENT and supersedes all previous agreements, promises, representations, understandings and negotiations, whether written or oral, among the parties with respect to the subject matter hereof.
+With the exception of the LANDFILL FRANCHISE AGREEMENT, which is cross-referenced by various provisions of this AGREEMENT, this AGREEMENT constitutes the entire agreement between the parties relating to the subject of this AGREEMENT and supersedes all previous agreements, promises, representations, understandings and negotiations, whether written or oral, among the parties with respect to the subject matter hereof.

 5.12 Assignments.
 A material consideration of this AGREEMENT for the AGENCY is the past record, experience, and local knowledge of the needs of the SERVICE AREA by CONTRACTOR and its present owners; therefore, CONTRACTOR shall not assign any interest in this AGREEMENT, allow any sale or assignment of a controlling interest in CONTRACTOR, or subcontract any of the services CONTRACTOR is to perform hereunder without the prior written consent of AGENCY.
 AGENCY may not unreasonably withhold its consent to such an assignment of this AGREEMENT, sale or assignment of a controlling interest in CONTRACTOR, or subcontract, as long as the assignee, new owner(s) of the CONTRACTOR or subcontractor is or are possessed of similar or greater experience and financial responsibility in comparison to CONTRACTOR and its present owners.